 On January 15, 2021, Genfit S.A.
 (Genfit) filed a complaint against the Company in the U.S. District Court for the Northern District of California, alleging misappropriation of trade secrets and related causes of action based on the Company's receipt of a Genfit protocol synopsis for Genfit's Phase 3 clinical trial of its drug candidate elafibranor in patients with primary biliary cholangitis.
 An Amended Complaint was filed on April 16, 2021 with substantially the same allegations.
-Genfit seeks damages in an unspecified amount as well as injunctive relief.
+Genfit sought damages in an unspecified amount as well as injunctive relief.
 On March 12, 2021, the Court granted a Temporary Restraining Order (later converted to a Preliminary Injunction), prohibiting the Company from accessing or disseminating the protocol synopsis, using any Genfit trade secrets contained therein or destroying any evidence related thereto.
 The Company filed a Motion to Dismiss the Amended Complaint that was granted on September 9, 2021, with leave to amend.
 Genfit filed a Second Amended Complaint on October 15, 2021 with substantially the same allegations and claims for relief as in the original complaint.
 The Company filed a Motion to Dismiss most of the Second Amended Complaint that was granted on January 21, 2022, without further leave to amend.
-What remains in the complaint is an alleged misappropriation of the protocol synopsis as a whole.
-The Company filed its Answer to what remained of the Second Amended Complaint on February 4, 2022.
-The Company intends to defend itself vigorously.
-While the outcome of any litigation is inherently uncertain, based on currently available information, management does not currently believe a loss associated with this matter is probable, nor is any amount reasonably estimable, and accordingly no amounts have been recorded or disclosed.
+What remained in the complaint was an alleged misappropriation of the protocol synopsis as a whole.
+The Company filed its Answer to what remained of the Second Amended Complaint on February 4, 2022.On February 21, 2023, the parties entered into a Settlement Agreement and the action was dismissed with prejudice.
+The Company did not admit to any liability and the litigation has been resolved completely.